Is It Fair to Accept a Job Offer with 20 Days of Unpaid Work? What Would You Do?

 Madhu.T.K

 Never accept such offers.
-It shows the culture of the organisation.
-If you join such companies, it would give a message that they can get such free service from employees in future also.
+It shows the culture of the organization.
+If you join such companies, it would send a message that they can expect free services from employees in the future as well.
 Therefore, never accept the offer.

 krishnendu-mukherjee